Disability and Health Program News

 The Disability and Health Program has collaborated with five Kansas Centers for Independent Living to perform assessments of health care facilities across Kansas.
 CIL staff members used the Community Health Environment Checklist (CHEC) to evaluate how usable specific medical, dental and vision clinics are for people with disabilities.
 Read the Community Health Environment Checklist success story (PDF).

 October 2016 - DHP director Jean Hall presented the poster "The Kansas Disability and Health Program: Addressing Health Promotion and Physical Activity for Kansans with Disabilities" at the University of Kansas Medical Center (KUMC) Faculty Research Day and Poster Session on Oct.
 28.

 She provided an introduction to the Kansas Disability and Health program with "Kansans with Disabilities CAN Be Healthy!" and also discussed "Polypharmacy: Why Is It a Problem and What Can We Do About It?"
 Heather Lassmann and Whitney Owecke co-authored the polypharmacy presentation.
 At the conference's Idea Café, Nary presented on the topic "Health for People with Intellectual Disabilities."

 CDC Awards Funding for Kansas Disability and Health Program (DHP)

 September 2016 - Faculty and staff in KU’s Institute for Health and Disability Policy Studies, Research and Training Center on Independent Living and Kansas University Center on Developmental Disabilities will work with organizations across Kansas to implement a five-year, $1.5 million grant from the Centers for Disease Control and Prevention.
 The Kansas DHP will help improve the health of individuals with disabilities by increasing accessibility to programs and removing barriers to services designed to promote healthy living.
-Read the news release.
+Read the KU News Press Release.